Methadone Treatment for Opioid Use Disorder: Examining Federal Regulations

 Where: Via webinar

-On March 3-4, 2022, a planning committee of the National Academies of Sciences, Engineering, and Medicine will organize and conduct a two-day public workshop that brings together experts and key stakeholders to examine the current federal regulatory and legal landscape regarding the provision of and access to methadone for the treatment of opioid use disorder.
+On March 3-4, 2022, a planning committee of the National Academy of Medicine and the National Academies of Sciences, Engineering, and Medicine organized and conducted a two-day public workshop that brought together experts and key stakeholders together to examine the current federal regulatory and legal landscape regarding the provision of and access to methadone for the treatment of opioid use disorder.

 - Examine current federal regulations governing methadone treatment services, including the current COVID-19 emergency regulatory relief;